Chabert-Liddell/colSBM/README.md

 inferring the mesoscale structure for collection of networks.
 In particular, it allows to:

   - Find a common mesoscale structure in a collection of networks by using a Stochastic Block Model (SBM) extension for the joint modeling of collection of networks.

   - Provide a clustering of the nodes of each networks.
 Classifies networks in groups of networks with similar mesoscale structures.

-Mathematical details of the methods as well as simulation studies and applications can be found in Chabert-Liddell, Barbillon, and Donnet (2022) .
+Mathematical details of the methods as well as simulation studies and applications can be find in Chabert-Liddell, Barbillon, and Donnet (2022) .

 ## Installation